 Noah (Adam Brody) and Joanne (Kristen Bell) sit on a red velvet couch in a green room.

 Tohn plays Sasha’s wife Esther, who is vehemently against Joanne joining the family, though offscreen, she and Bell go back decades.
 “Jackie was pretty much the first friend I had in Los Angeles 20 years ago,” reveals Bell.
 “I read this script and thought, Oh my gosh, this is a perfect part for my literal real-life best friend: playing my nemesis.”

-Yet while there is no shortage of joy in Nobody Wants This, the series is not afraid to embrace the messy complexities of falling in love — which makes it maybe more relatable than a simple happily-ever-after tale.
+Yet while there is no shortage of joy in Nobody Wants This, the series is not afraid to embrace the messy complexities of falling in love — which makes it maybe more relatable than just a simple happily-ever-after tale.
 Working from Foster’s blueprint, Bell and Brody were eager to explore just how scary it is to be open and honest with someone who could break your heart, and to try to find a way forward for Joanne and Noah.
-“It’s not comfortable, and it’s not safe, and there is carnage, [but] watching these two characters make choices to be their higher selves, to be more compassionate, more empathetic, to grow, it’s innately feel good,” Bell says.
-“We’re all a little bit more alike than we are different, and sometimes it takes a Romeo and Juliet-style love to break your perspective.”
+“It’s not comfortable, it’s not safe, and there is carnage, [but] watching these two characters make choices to be their higher selves, to be more compassionate, more empathetic, to grow, it’s innately feel- good,” Bell says.
+“We’re all a bit more alike than we are different, and sometimes it takes a Romeo and Juliet-style love to break your perspective.”

+Noah (Adam Brody) and Joanne (Kristen Bell) sit on a red velvet couch in a green room.